 6. Insufficient Return Air Vents

-If the same room is too hot in the winter when the heat is on and too cold in the summer when the AC is on, and if the air filter looks like it’s about to get sucked into the return air vent opening, your system is most likely not receiving enough air intake.
+If the same room is always too hot or too cold and the air filter looks like it’s about to get sucked into the return air vent opening, your system is most likely not receiving enough air intake.

-Try using a filter with a lower MERV rating, this allows more air to pass through.
+Try using a filter with a lower MERV rating since this allows more air to pass through.
 If that doesn’t solve your issue, you may need an additional return air vent installed in the room.

 7. Closed Air Vents

-Check every room in your house and ensure that your air vents are open and not obstructed by nearby furniture or decor.
+Check each room in your home and ensure that your air vents are open and not obstructed by nearby furniture or decor.

 For more information, check out our blog: Should I Leave My Air Vent Open or Closed?